gpoor-github/parse-cdd-docs-to-table/readme.md

          - cd cdd
          - ls
          - pwd
    2. **Sync the version you want to parse:** Git has a rich set of command to find and get versions please refer to your documentation and tools.
-   - _Optional see available versions:_ List branches:
-     - _git branch sort=-committerdate_
-     - Or list tags: _git tag --list 'android-12*'_
-   - Confirm the current version is the version you want and remember the output it will be your filename:
+      - Confirm this is the version you want and remember the name:
-     - git describe
-   - If the current version isn't correct use appropriate git commands to get the version you want.
-   3. **Confirm this is the version you want and remember the name**:
         - _git describe_
-   - The script will use "git describe" (see above) to name the file so that it corresponds the version.
+              - The script will use "git describe"'s output to name the file so that it corresponds the version.
-   - Now we have the correct version of .md files and know where they are:
+              - Now we have the correct version of .md files and know where they are.
-3. **Change directories to be in our cdd project's python files sub folder**:
+2. **Change directories to be in our cdd project's python files sub folder**:
    - ~/_your_project_root_/parse-cdd-docs-to-table/cdd_to_cts
-4. **run the parse_cdd_md.py file**, you may pass it the path to the aosp_cdd git root and/or file_name, or run without arguments to be prompted:
+3. **run the parse_cdd_md.py file**, you may pass it the path to the aosp_cdd git root and/or file_name, or run without arguments to be prompted:
    - python3 parse_cdd_md.py ~/aosp_cdd/cdd  optional_filename.tsv
-5. A table file will be created, you should see the name in the output, go to the output directory to find it.
+4. A table file will be created, you should see the name in the output, go to the output directory to find it.